tugbaot/simple-iptv/README.md

 You can change many things, see:
 - config.txt for various changes to the look & layout
-- theme.xml for the colorscheme
+- change the theme to any in the themes folder or add your own

 ![themese](https://github.com/tugbaot/simple-iptv/blob/main/screenshots/themes.png)